Spinning Straw into Gold: Relabeling LLM Agent Trajectories in Hindsight for Successful Demonstrations

 TL;DR: We propose a sample-efficient post-training method for LLM agents that turns their trajectories into successful demonstrations the agents use to learn and improve.

 Abstract: Large language model agents operate in partially observable, long-horizon settings where obtaining supervision remains a major bottleneck.
-We address this by leveraging a source of supervision overlooked in existing post-training methods: ``unintended yet successful'' goals embedded within agent rollouts.
-We introduce Hindsight Supervised Learning (HSL), where an auxiliary LLM reviews each completed trajectory and relabels it with natural-language goals the agent actually achieved.
+We address this by utilizing a source of supervision overlooked in existing post-training methods: unintended yet successful goals embedded within agent rollouts.
+Specifically, we introduce Hindsight Supervised Learning (HSL), where an auxiliary LLM reviews each completed trajectory and relabels it with all of the natural-language goals the agent actually achieved.
 HSL then pairs the trajectory with its relabeled goals and uses these pairs for additional fine-tuning.
-To mitigate suboptimality in the relabeled data, HSL incorporates irrelevant-action masking and sample reweighting.
-We show that HSL is flexible and compatible with existing post-training pipelines.
-It improves both SFT and DPO, with larger gains on long-horizon embodied and web agent tasks such as ALFWorld and WebShop.
+To mitigate suboptimality in the relabeled data, we propose two learning techniques for HSL, irrelevant-action masking and sample reweighting.
+Our experiments show that HSL is flexible and compatible with existing post-training pipelines.
+It improves both SFT and DPO, with larger gains on long-horizon tasks with more diverse goal spaces.
 Moreover, HSL is sample-efficient: on ALFWorld, it surpasses baselines trained on the full dataset while using only one quarter of the ground-truth demonstrations.

 Primary Area: foundation or frontier models, including LLMs